zeta-chain/node/docs/spec/crosschain/messages.md

 ## MsgCreateTSSVoter

-Vote on creating a TSS key and recording the information about it (public key, participant and operator addresses, finalized and keygen heights).
+CreateTSSVoter votes on creating a TSS key and recording the information about it (public key, participant and operator addresses, finalized and keygen heights).

 If the vote passes, the information about the TSS key is recorded on chain